Bridget Hamilton

 GLC Position - Lived experience workforce (Consumer perspective)

-Rick Corney brings a lived experience of mental illness to his work practice as the Senior Peer Support Worker at Ballarat Community Health.
+Rick Corney brings a lived experience of mental illness to his work practice as the Manager, Lived Experience Workforce at Ballarat Community Health.
 Having previously co-designed a community mental health program at BCH, Rick brings his innovative and creative skills along with his passion to grow the lived experience workforce to the CMHL, with hopes to complement other GLC members in guiding the CMHL as the leader in mental health workforce learning and development in Victoria and beyond.

 Rosemary Charleston